ParthJagodara/RackerTracker2.0/README.markdown

 * Create user pages /racker/{id}
  * Display graphs of usage
  * Display times won and bages (to come)
+* How should picking the CompanyLunch work?
+ * Pick two latest dates?
+ * Have admin select dates?

 ## Instruction to create SQLite Database